grantios/.github/profile/README.md

 ### LOG
 **`2025-12-05`**, it works.
 Sorta.
-> Starting to move all my personal machines over to GrantiOS.
+> Starting to move all my personal machines over to GrantiOS

+### TODO
+- [ ] Move to more api / 'action' driven workflow.
+- [ ] Port to Go, for deeper integration into CharmBracelet?